Growing tomatoes on a balcony is rewarding. Besides their flavor and culinary benefits, tomatoes can also serve as decorative features.

-What Type of Tomatoes are Suitable for Balconies
+What Type of Tomatoes are Suitable for Balconies?

-Good news is that all the tomato varieties are suitable for container gardening, but there are limitations like you can’t grow tomato varieties that spread and become too tall (indeterminate ones) on your balcony.
+The good news is that all the tomato varieties are suitable for container gardening, but there are limitations, like you can’t grow tomato varieties that spread and become too tall (indeterminate ones) on your balcony.

 The best idea is to choose determinate varieties of tomatoes that are locally available and grown successfully.
-For example, cherry tomatoes, these are extremely easy to grow, low care and produce lots of fruits in a growing season.
+For one, cherry tomatoes are extremely easy to grow, low care, and produce lots of fruits in a growing season.
 Besides, there are many other varieties available.

 Growing Tomatoes on a Balcony

-Although the container size depends on the tomato variety, you’re growing.
+Although the container size depends on the tomato variety you’re growing.
 But it should be a minimum of 12 inches deep and wide in diameter.

 Plant tomatoes in fertile soil to ensure favorable growth.
 You can buy a potting mix or make your own.
 Obtain compost or well-rotted manure, garden soil, and gravel or expanded clay for preparation.

 Either buy potted plants from the nursery or prepare your own seedlings.
 Sow tomato seeds when the risk of frost passes and spring arrives.

 Seeds will germinate quickly within 5-10 days.
 Transplant them in containers when two real leaves form.
-Tomato seedlings should be planted deeply to the level of the first leaf, to generate deep and additional roots and increase the collection of nutrients by the plant.
+Tomato seedlings should be planted deeply to the level of the first leaf to generate deep and additional roots and increase the collection of nutrients by the plant.

 Tomato Plant Care

-Fertilize in less amount, but more often, it is the secret of high yield of tomatoes.
+- Fertilize in less amount, but more often, it is the secret of high yield of tomatoes.

-Apply liquid fertilizers according to the packet instructions.
+- Apply liquid fertilizers according to the packet instructions.
 Morning time is best.

-Be sure to choose a fertilizer with a higher content of potassium and phosphorus.
+- Be sure to choose a fertilizer with a higher content of potassium and phosphorus.

+Tomatoes on the balcony constantly need moist soil as balconies remain windier than regular gardens.
 Regular watering of tomato plants is essential, even twice on a dry, windy day in summer in a hot climate.